BonhamLab/biobakery-nextflow/README.md

 [NEED TO DOUBLE CHECK THIS PART]
 ### Running locally
-`nextflow main.nf --local`
+`nextflow run main.nf -profile local -params-file params.yaml`

 ### Running on the HPC
-TO DO: Still need to figure out the exact nextflow syntax

 Jobs on the Tufts HPC can be run in two different ways:
 - **Batch**: the job will be sent to the queue and it will be completed based on how many resources you have requested, current cluster load, and fairshare (have you recently used the cluster)
-    - `nextflow main.nf --tufts_hpc --batch`

 - **Preempt**: this allows you to run your job preemptively using free nodes from another lab that paid for these compute resources.
 However, if they are already running a job, your job will be killed and you'll have to resubmit it.

+With how the HPC environment is currently defined in `nextflow.config`, jobs will first be submitted to the batch queue.
+If there are not any available resources, it will be processed preemptively.

-    - `nextflow main.nf --tufts_hpc --preempt`
+- `nextflow run main.nf -profile tufts_hpc -params-file params.yaml`

 ### Running on AWS
-`nextflow main.nf --amazon`
+`nextflow main.nf -profile amazon -params-file params.yaml`

 > Kevin may want to add additional comments here about different ways to run the pipeline

+> Note: We can also process samples on the MIT `engaging` cluster, but that should probably not be used without permission

 ## Databases
-Several databases must be installed to run the pipeline.
+Several databases must be installed to run this pipeline.

 ### Kneaddata
 - A database containing a reference human genome so that unwanted human DNA can be removed from our metagenomic samples.